javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 But there are two important differences:

-1. Transitions inside the element are not counted.
+1. Transitions inside the element, to/from descendants, are not counted.
 2. Events `mouseenter/mouseleave` do not bubble.

 These events are extremely simple.